ballerina-platform/ballerina-spec/beps/bal-graphql/1493_Revamping Ballerina GraphQL CLI Tool.md

 **Proposed changes:**

-* Support two input forms for schema generation: a direct file path (standalone or inside a package), and a package directory path
+* Support three input forms for schema generation: a standalone .bal file, a package directory path, and a module path within a package.
-* Resolve each form to the right kind of project before validating: a standalone .bal file is loaded as a single-file project, and a package directory (or a file inside one) is loaded as a package via the Ballerina project API (see 5.2.2)
+* Resolve each form to the right kind of project before validating: a standalone .bal file is loaded as a single-file project; a package directory is loaded as that package via the Ballerina project API, targeting the default module; a module path targets that module specifically (see 5.2.2).
+A .bal file that sits inside a package, given directly, is rejected with a clear error, consistent with how bal command treats the same case.
 * For a directory input, validate it is a valid Ballerina package (via the Ballerina project API) and fail fast with a clear error if not
 * For a valid package input, locate the GraphQL service(s) within it using a GraphQL compiler plugin API, rather than requiring the user to point at the exact file

 **Expected Outcome:**

-* Schema generation works correctly whether given a file path or a package path
+* Schema generation works correctly whether given a standalone file, a package path, or a module path, and rejects a package-internal file path with a clear error rather than attempting to resolve it
 * Package inputs are validated up front, with a clear error if the directory isn't a valid Ballerina package
 * Users no longer need to know the exact file a service lives in when generating from a package